gregflood918/project2_textAnalytics/README.txt

 Testing:

-In total, there are 7 tests.
-They test that the the .pickle files for the classifier are present and also test that the essential functions of phase2.py can be performed.
-Specifically, it tests the predicted cuisine type for a known recipe and also tests that a known recipe is computed as being most similar to itself (relative to the yummly.json data.)
+In total, there are 12 tests spread between two test files, 'phase1_test.py' and 'phase2_test.py'

 The tests are listed below.
 To run, go the project2_textAnalytics directory and enter the follwoing command:

 python3 setup.py test

 This uses the pytest module to run the tests.

+####################

+phase1_test.py

+There are 4 tests in this python file.
+They check that the desired data file is present in the specfied directory.
+Also performs the functions of phase1.py with a small dataset.
+The functions are below

+def test_hasData():
+Tests that srep dataset is present

+def test_getPaired():
+Test that getPairedIngredients() has worked by comparing to a known entry in srep00196 dataset

+def test_distance():
+Test that distance matrix computes properly.
+All diagonals should have a distance of 0 in the distance matrix.
+So assert that this is the case, and also test that an entry in dist has the expected value.

+def test_dimensionReduce():
+Test to test that the dimension reduce function works properly.
+This function returns a grouped pandas dataframe Test checks that the dataframe is as expected.

+###################

+phase2_test.py

+There are 8 tests in phase2_test.py.
+The tests check that the .pickle files for the classifier are present and also test that the essential functions of phase2.py can be performed.
+Specifically, it tests the predicted cuisine type for a known recipe and also tests that a known recipe is computed as being most similar to itself (relative to the yummly.json data.)

+def test_hasData():
+Test that the yummly file is present

+def test_hasData():
+Test that the yummly file is present

 def test_nb():
 Test for naive bayes